mindspore-ai/docs/tutorials/source_en/parallel/multiple_copy.md

 ### Related Interfaces

-- `mindspore.nn.MicroBatchInterleaved(cell_network, interleave_num=2)`: This function serves to split the input into `interleave_num` parts in the zeroth dimension, and then performs the computation of the wrapped cell.
+- `mindspore.parallel.MicroBatchInterleaved(cell_network, interleave_num=2)`: This function serves to split the input into `interleave_num` parts in the zeroth dimension, and then performs the computation of the wrapped cell.

 ## Operator Practice